-"O-Orders, I heard you mention orders."
-Sakura's head fell, defeated.
-She knew what Kabuto's threat meant; if she didn't answer he would use genjutsu that would surly kill her, violating her mind and pull the information out anyway.
+"O-Orders, I heard you mention orders," Sakura sobbed.
+The part of her brain still working knew what Kabuto's threat meant; if she didn't answer he would use genjutsu that would surly kill her, violating her mind and pull the information out anyway.

 Kabuto threw her back to the ground and glanced at his two partners.
 "We were careless.
 I suppose I'll have to ready a corpse.
 I only have one as young as you, though."
-He held up his hand and went through a few sets of seals while one of the others held Sakura's head steady and forced her eyes open.
+He held up his hand and went through a few sets of seals.
+She had no idea what jutsu he was using, but it was clear to tell its intent.
 "It was fun, Sakura-san."

-There was no trying out the scroll now; Sakura had been gone for quite some time and if her mother were to check in on her there would be problems.
+There was no trying out the scroll now.
+Sakura had been gone for quite some time and if her mother were to check in on her there would be problems.
 One of the first things she had drilled into her head by Kabuto was to cover her bases.
 It had almost been an hour and anything longer than that couldn't be written off as a "late night walk" to calm her nerves before graduation.
-At least she was getting better at picking out what information was useful, though.
-Her reports used to take twice as long.

-Sakura rose to her feet and dusted her shorts off.
-She didn't like leaving her mother alone for very long, especially when Kabuto wasn't around.
-The student didn't think he'd actually go after her family when she'd been keeping up with her part of the deal, but Sakura didn't want to push it.
-As she walked, though, the girl did break the seal on the scroll to get an idea of what was within.
+That, and she didn't like leaving her mother alone for very long, especially when Kabuto wasn't around.
+Sakura didn't think he'd actually go after her family when she'd been keeping up with her part of the deal, but she didn't want to push it.
+Though, as she walked to down she did break the seal on the scroll to get an idea of what was within.

 It was a summoning scroll of some sort.
 Not one of the usual animal contracts, though.
 There was a space for a hand print and a circle ringed by runes of all sizes.
-Sakura recognized a few, but most were alien to the student.
-It looked like it only went a few rolls deep into the scroll, though.
+Sakura recognized a few, but most were alien.
+It looked like it only went a few rolls deep into the scroll.
 She could probably unwind the entire thing on a tabletop.

-A half an hour later and her house was in view now.
+A half an hour later and her house was in view.
 There were no lights on and for that Sakura was thankful.
 She was careful about leaving, but sometimes her mother would get up in the middle of the night for water.

-After hopping into the window she had left unlocked on her way out, Sakura checked in on her mother just for sanity's sake.
-The woman was sleeping peacefully, not even stirring when Sakura opened the door to her bedroom.
+After hopping into the window she had left unlocked on her way out, Sakura checked in on the woman just for sanity's sake.
+Haruno Mebuki was sleeping peacefully, not even stirring when Sakura opened and closed the door to her bedroom.

 With that out of the way, Sakura retreated back to her own room and lit a candle.
 The soft glow illuminating part of her room, she locked her door and unrolled the scroll on her bed.
 Her first instinct had proven correct; it was a summoning scroll of some kind.
-There were two distinct hand prints on it with lettering under each; "Return" and "Recall" were the labels.
+There were two distinct hand prints on it with lettering under each: "Return" and "Recall".

-It was leather-bound and without markings of any kind.
-In fact, it looked quite like a journal.
-Sakura picked it up and, after looking it over more thoroughly, opened to the first page.
+It was leather-bound and without markings of any kind on the front cover.
+Sakura picked it up and, after looking over the outside thoroughly, opened to the first page.
 There were several small pages that were loosely inserted into the book which fell out when she opened it.
 These inserts had various symbols on them that looked like a pattern or word key of some kind.
 Putting them away for a moment, Sakura turned her attention back to whatever was actually written in the book.

 "'Weekly journal, Haruno Sakura.
 Accept?'" the pink-haired girl read aloud.
-That was it; there were no other words on any of the pages.
+There was nothing else printed in the book.
 "So it's an activity journal for my reports?
-Do I just write it in here?"
+Do I just write it in here?" she wondered.

 Of course, the book could not answer any of her questions.
-Taking a chance, Sakura grabbed a pen from her desk and wrote yes under the first line.
+Taking a chance, Sakura grabbed a pen from her desk and wrote 'yes' under the first line.
 Placing the book back in the circle, Sakura used her other hand on the print for "Return'.
 It disappeared with a pop and left in the same little cloud of smoke it had arrived with.

 There was no doing anything else tonight with the seal.
 Sakura rolled it back up and put it into her closet with all her other academy scrolls.
 Unless someone knew exactly what they were looking for, it was doubtful that they would be able to pick it out of the dozens of others on the rack.
 Whoever had made it had used a Konoha academy scroll so the markings wouldn't give it away.

-Sakura couldn't help but let her mind drift back over her predicament as she changed for bed.
+Tomorrow.
 Tomorrow she would be graduating from the academy, becoming a true Genin and citizen of the village.
 If she were caught there would be no reprieve, despite the safeguards Kabuto had put in place.
-The price for spying was universal for all ranks; death, usually by public execution.
-In some ways it was better to even be a missing-nin as you'd get a private, somewhat reverent death at the hands of your former comrades.
+The price for spying was universal for all ranks: death, usually by public execution.
+In some ways it was better to even be a missing-nin as you'd get a private, somewhat respectful death at the hands of your former comrades.
 Not a gruesome display of gore to intimidate the masses.

 What was worse is that Sakura would die alone.
 Kabuto certainly wouldn't be joining her if she were caught, thanks to a little insurance policy he had implemented.
 The girl rolled her tongue around in her mouth, slightly disgusted.
 No, Kabuto was much too smart for something like that.
-Sakura couldn't even cut a deal if she were captured.
-Just two choices if she was discovered: a slow, horrible death at the hands of ANBU or a quick, supremely painful one as a result of the fail-safe.
+There were just two choices if she was discovered: a slow, horrible death at the hands of ANBU or a quick, supremely painful one as a result of the fail-safe.

 The girl shuddered as she crawled under the covers.
 No, she wouldn't be found out.
 She had been covering all of her bases and a mere academy student wouldn't draw that much attention even if she was regularly eating at Jounin hangouts.
 Sakura was able to avoid even more scrutiny because she didn't actually try and eavesdrop on their conversations.
 Kabuto would take any tidbit she could pick up from just the regular chatter that he couldn't get to.

-Of course, that also meant that it'd be easier for her to be caught if the Jounin was particularly attentive.
-It was going to be a grand game of chicken with the first person blinking losing.
+Of course, that also meant that it'd be easier for her to be caught if the jounin was particularly attentive.
+It was like a staring game – first one to blink loses.